Inspector Gadget (1983 TV series): Music

 The theme music was inspired by Edvard Grieg's movement "In the Hall of the Mountain King" and was composed by Shuki Levy.
 For many years, Levy had a partnership with his friend Haim Saban, with Levy composing the music and Saban running the business.
 Their record company, Saban Records, (now Saban Music Group) has provided music for many DiC cartoons and children's shows in the 1980s and 1990s, and is still running today.

-Many of the background music cues were a variation of the Gadget melody.
-Even at festivals or dances in the cartoon, the Gadget theme was often played.
-Occasionally during an episode, such as in "Launch Time" and "Ghost Catchers", Inspector Gadget would hum his own theme music.
-Levy also had a range of other musical cues for each character, as well as cues for the various moods of the scenes.
-Penny and Brain each had several different versions of their respective musical themes.

-The theme song was sampled in the song "The Show" by Doug E. Fresh and Slick Rick and "Rockin' to the P.M." by Raw Fusion on the album Live from the Styleetron.
-It was also sampled on "I'll Be Your Everything," performed by Youngstown, which served as the theme song for the live action film.
+A soundtrack LP to accompany the series, named Inspecteur Gadget: Bande Originale de la Serie TV, was released in France in 1983 by Saban Records.
+Wagram Music made it available on online services such as Spotify and iTunes.
+An English-language soundtrack LP, entitled Inspector Gadget – The Music, was released in Australia in 1986 through ABC Records.
+While many of its tracks overlapped with those of the French LP, five tracks were exclusive to the Australian LP.

 In her book Robot Takeover: 100 Iconic Robots of Myth, Popular Culture & Real Life, Scissor Sisters singer Ana Matronic says she considers the theme music to be widely recognized around the world.
 The series was a "global hit" and its theme song became "iconic".
 However, she notes that copies of the original television soundtrack had become extremely rare by 2010.

-History

-Season 1

-The pilot episode featured a slightly different opening and closing credits and a moustached Gadget.
-In a later version of the pilot, dialogue by Penny and Inspector Gadget was re-dubbed explaining Inspector Gadget's mustache as a disguise for the holiday.
-Since DiC was a French company looking to expand its operations to the US, the show was produced for release in both France and the US.
-It was broadcast in North America in September 1983, nine months after the pilot was previewed on five stations.
-A month later, the series premiered in France, whose version also featured a theme song with French lyrics and the French title Inspecteur Gadget appearing in front of the episode.

-The first season was aired on weekdays from September 12, 1983 to December 9, 1983 and comprised 65 episodes.